Property Fraud Alert

 My first name is often spelled many ways; how should I enter it?

-It is highly recommended that you enter only the first letter of your first name in the first name field.
-For example, with a name such as Steve, Stephen, or Steven, you may wish to enter the letter "S" in the first name field.
+It is highly recommended that you enter only the first letter or first few letters of your first name in the first name field.
+For instance, if your name is Steven and you are known as Steve, enter the letter "S" in the first name field.
 Or you may wish to enter the first few letters of your first name to limit the number of first name matches.
-For example, if the letters "St" are entered, a name match may result for the names Steven, Stan, Stacy, Sterling, etc.
+For example, if the letters "St" are entered, a name match may result for the names Steven, Stephen, Stan, Stacy, Sterling, etc.

 My last name, business name, or trust name is spelled differently on occasion; how should I enter it?